 - 3.5.2.1 Certification boards may not spend or commit funds for any purpose without prior budget approval by the Director.
-Only pre-approved expenses will be reimbursed.
-Reimbursement for travel, when approved, will only be allowed for full meeting days.
+Only pre-approved expenses will be reimbursed, for full meeting days.
 The following guidelines shall govern pre-approved reimbursements: - 3.5.2.2 Air travel must be purchased at the lowest possible cost.
 Tickets should be purchased at least 45 days prior to departure to minimize ticket costs unless there are extenuating circumstances.
 All travel must be by coach air.
-Overweight luggage will not be reimbursed except for when carrying certification board materials.

-- 3.5.2.3 If any member uses a government or agency owned vehicle to drive to the conference, then no mileage reimbursement will be made.
+Overweight luggage will not be reimbursed except for when carrying certification board materials. - 3.5.2.3 If any member uses a government or agency owned vehicle to drive to the conference, then no mileage reimbursement will be made.
 If any member chooses to drive his/her privately owned vehicle to the conference, cost will be reimbursed at the current federal government mileage rate not to exceed the cost of the lowest available airfare to the conference destination.
-Transportation expense will not exceed the lower of the costs of either airfare or driving mileage. - 3.5.2.4 Conference registration costs will not be paid from Certification Program funds. - 3.5.2.5 Hotel/lodging and per diem, which includes meals and incidental expenses, will be reimbursed for only the days on which the certification board meets.
+Transportation expense will not exceed the lower of the costs of either airfare or driving mileage.

+- 3.5.2.4 Conference registration costs will not be paid from Certification Program funds. - 3.5.2.5 Hotel/lodging and per diem, which includes meals and incidental expenses, will be reimbursed for only the days on which the certification board meets.
 Meetings must be for the purposes of administering the certification program.
 The certification board chair will determine the number of nights lodging required, based on meeting times and travel arrangements, in order for the members to arrive at and depart from the meeting in a timely manner and without undue expense.
 The reimbursement rate for lodging and meal expenses is based on the GSA US Government rate.
 Should expenses exceed the GSA rate, the IAI-COO is to be immediately notified.
 If the meetings are held during the annual educational conference, then the lodging rate will be at the conference rate and meal expenses will be at the GSA rates.
 Per diem will not be reimbursed for meals provided by the IAI regardless of whether a member chooses to partake in provided meals. - 3.5.2.6 In the event that special meetings of a certification board are required, in addition to the meeting at the annual conference, the expenses of that special meeting may be funded by the FCMB.
 The chair of the requesting certification board will confer with the Director to verify available funds before calling a special meeting. - 3.5.2.7 Receipts are required for hotel expenses, airfare, cab and public transportation in excess of \$20.00.
-Receipts are not required for meals; the reimbursement for meals will not exceed the per diem rate. - 3.5.2.8 Expense claim forms for pre-approved expenses must be submitted within 60 days after an event or within 60 days of a purchase (e.g., office supplies and mailing expenses). - 3.5.3 At such time as a certification board's level of participation and revenue makes it feasible, the chair of the certification board may petition the Director for approval to pay the board secretary an annual stipend based on the volume of work handled.
-Stipends will be reviewed periodically as secretary duties and positions change.
+Receipts are not required for meals; the reimbursement for meals will not exceed the per diem rate. - 3.5.3 At such time as a certification board's level of participation and revenue makes it feasible, the chair of the certification board, with the approval of the members of the individual certification board, may petition the Director for approval to pay the board secretary an annual stipend based on the volume of work handled.